PilzDE/psen_scan_v2/README.md

 ## Branching model
-`main` is considered to be the active development branch.
+`main` is considered to be the active development branch, it targets the ROS distributions `melodic` and `noetic`.

 ## Setup